Insufficient Credit for Approval

 High Fees

 Debt consolidation can be accompanied by high origination fees**, which can add to the overall cost of the loan.
-These fees are charged by lenders for processing a new loan application.
+Lenders charge these fees to process a new loan application.

 Despite the benefits of consolidating debts into a single payment, borrowers need to be mindful of these costly origination fees.
 They can significantly impact the total amount paid back over time.